mirkoprescha/kpi_retention/README.md

 ## Features

 - supports `parquet` and `json` as input and output fileformat
 - transform an array that is inside a struct.
-Therefore just provide complete attribute-hierarchy as array name (e.g. myStruct.myNumbers)
+Therefore just provide complete attribute-hierarchy as array name (e.g. myStruct.myNumbers).
+Works only if no schema is provided!
 ```
 {"id" : 1,  "myStruct":{"myLong" : 1, "myNumbers" : [1,0]}  }
 ```